-When it comes to choosing a home loan there are so many different features that home buyers find it difficult to make sense of which is the best option.
+When it comes to choosing a home loan, there are so many different features that homebuyers can find it difficult to make sense of which is the best option.

 To help you better understand some of these features, here is a breakdown of some of the more popular options.

 This is probably the simplest feature to understand because, as the name suggests, it involves having the freedom to make extra repayments on your mortgage throughout the life of the loan.